Playwright vs Selenium (2026): Modern vs Legacy Browser Testing

 Who Should Choose What?

-You have existing Selenium tests you maintain, use Ruby or other languages not supported by Playwright, or work in enterprise environments with Selenium-dependent tooling.
+You have existing Selenium tests you maintain, use Ruby or Kotlin, or work in enterprise environments with Selenium-dependent tooling and infrastructure.

 Frequently Asked Questions